 Contact | Takenaka Carpentry Tools Museum TEL 078-242-0216 |

-A researcher in charge of the exhibition will explain the highlights of the exhibition.
+A researcher in charge of the roofing exhibition will explain the highlights of the exhibition.

 Contact | Takenaka Carpentry Tools Museum TEL 078-242-0216 |

-※The date and time of the event is subject to change.
+※The date and time of the event are subject to change.
 Please refer to this website for the latest information.